-All cameras are monitored from the Town Council Offices which are streamed wirelessly from separate control units held at each secure location.
+Cameras at the Rufus Centre and the Hub are monitored from the Town Council Offices which are streamed wirelessly from separate control units held at each secure location.
+The Town Centre and Skate Park cameras are monitored by Central Bedfordshire Council.